Agentic

 • Dialogflow project ID: If using Dialogflow's NLP, enter the project ID generated on the application's deployment tab

 • Amazon Lex Voice: If using Amazon's Lex NLP for voice channels, select the conversational AI voice to be used.
-You may listen to the selection of Amazon Polly voices here
+You may listen to the selection of Amazon Polly voices herearrow-up-right

 When an application is created, it also inherits the list of workspace languages that have been pushed to all resources.
 Under Main language, the default language is English (US), while Supported languages lists any additional workspace languages applied via Translations.